KeatonArmstrong02/public-notes/content/4 - Zettelkasten/What questions do I want answered in Iceland.md

 Journaling is an incredible tool, get creative and utilize it more by blocking time and asking the right questions

 -------------------
-Where does this notion stray from Vagabonding?
-Where does it align for an example of more intentional travel?